fibo/fibo.github.io/_posts/2015-12-18-tiny-npm-package.md

 ### Usage

 Describe function signature and its usage.
+Comment each parameter with its type and meaning, write about which result the function returns or which errors are thrown.

 ### Examples

 Put examples, each one must have a corresponding test.

+### License

+Specify under which license is relesead the code.
+I usually adopt the MIT license and add a link to a page of my website displaying it.

 ## test.js